kaltura/DeveloperPortalDocs/documentation/player-sdk/Android-API-Events-And-Hooks.md

 ```

-### Sending Event Notification
+### Sending Event Notifications

-In case that app wants to change current player behavoir it can be done via sendNotification API.
+If the application wants to change the current player behavoir, this can be done via the sendNotification API.

-this method receives two parameters:
+This method receives two parameters:
   - action name
   - parameter (string/json)

 Examples:

-Notification Without Parameter:
+Notification without parameters:

 ``` java
 getPlayer().sendNotification("doPause", null);
 ```

-Notification With String Parameter:
+Notification With a string parameter:

 ``` java
 getPlayer().sendNotification("doSeek", Double.toString(seconds));
 ```

-Notification With JSON Parameter:
+Notification With a JSON parameter:

 ``` java
 String entry = "'{\"entryId\":\"" + entryId + "}'";